 The direction your window faces greatly affects the type and intensity of light that your indoor plants receive.
 By understanding the different types of light and which plants thrive in each, you can create the ideal growing conditions to keep your houseplants happy.
 Whether it's a north-facing window for low-light plants, an east-facing window for ferns and foliage plants, a south-facing window for succulents and tropical plants, or a west-facing window for flowering plants, there's an ideal spot for every plant in your home.

-Stay tuned for part two next week, when we will discuss the best houseplants for each kind of light, how to augment your light, what to keep in mind when moving your plants outside for the summer, and signs that your plant isn’t getting the right light.
+Stay tuned for future blogs, when we will discuss the best houseplants for each kind of light, how to augment your light, what to keep in mind when moving your plants outside for the summer, and signs that your plant isn’t getting the right light.